« Back to Glossary Index

 RankBrain started to grade – and rank – websites based on their ability to meet user intent.

 By this, we mean that a website was promoted correctly in search results where it accurately answered a user’s query.
-This took precedent over other factors that were previously assumed to be most significant.
+This took precedence over other factors that were previously assumed to be most significant.

-This has taken on a new dimension since the arrival of the E-A-T algorithm.
-Now, Google is placing more and more emphasis on the user’s intent as well as the publisher’s Expertise, Authority and Trustworthiness.
+In modern SEO, Google is placing more and more emphasis on the user’s intent as well as the signals such as Experience, Expertise, Authoritativeness, and Trustworthiness..

 What is a user really looking for when they search?

-Assume that a user is browsing Google and enters the term, “how do I bake a loaf of bread in my oven?”
+Assume that a user is browsing Google and enters the term, “How do I bake a loaf of bread in my oven?”

 Now, look at the table below to see how two different websites may tackle this query.